 When customers finished eating their ice cream from the glass penny lick, the so-called "penny lickers" were returned to the vendor who simply gave them a brisk wipe with his ever present rag before refilling them for his next customers.

-The welcomed invention of the edible ice cream cone around 1900, helped to make sales of frozen ices more hygienic.
+The welcomed invention of the edible ice cream cone around 1900, helped to make street sales of frozen ices more hygienic.

 taste of this historical ice cream.
 It's a real conversation starter when served to friends.